cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

    ![default indexing RU value](./assets/04-default_index_RU.jpg "RU VALUES WITH DEFAULT RU ")

-   > Assuming the default indexing is on all properties, the number of RUs consumed to write an item increases as the item property count increases.
+   > Display shows the RU charge used for the insert operation.

 8. Navigate to the **FoodCollection** in the Azure Portal.

 9. Select the **Scale & Settings** link under **_FoodCollection_** container.

 10. In the **Indexing Policy** section, replace the existing json file with indexing policy as given below.
+Here we are limiting the indexing to only two properties - **manufacturerName** and **foodGroup**, therefore the size of the index and RU charge used for write operations will be smaller than the before.

    ```json